IowaPen/iowapen.github.io/README.md

 ---
 ## CREDITS

-The basic structure for the site was inspired by the UCD Resume mini project in the CodeInstitute Full Stack Developer Course but has been drastically modified and only bears a vague similarity now.
+- The basic structure for the site was inspired by the UCD Resume mini project in the CodeInstitute Full Stack Developer Course but has been drastically modified and only bears a vague similarity now.

+- This README is based on the sample README template provided by CodeInstitue.net

 ### CONTENT